SwitchbackTech/compass-docs/docs/Contribute.md

 I'm sharing more context about me and the project to help you decide on your level of investment in this project.

-For better or worse, I refuse to stop working on Compass.
-However, I'm currently working full-time as a Software Engineer for another company, which means it might take me a few days to get back to you.

-### Timeline

-In the short-term, we're focused on making Compass more stable and easier to use.

-In the medium-term, we'll add some low-effort features that'll make Compass stand out from the competition.

 Long-term, we'll turn Compass into a bootstrapped business that operates for decades.

 ### What's in it for you

-What I can't currently offer to contributors:

-- ❌ Compensation
-- ❌ Immediate responses

 What I guarantee: